sujith-eag/Learning_Journey/Python/MCA_related/QP_Practice/Unit_5_Answered_1.md

 Common exceptions in Python:

-1. **ZeroDivisionError**: Raised when dividing by zero.
+1. ZeroDivisionError: Raised when dividing by zero.
-2. **FileNotFoundError**: Raised when trying to open a non-existent file.
+2. FileNotFoundError: Raised when trying to open a non-existent file.
-3. **IndexError**: Raised when accessing an invalid index in a list.
+3. IndexError: Raised when accessing an invalid index in a list.
-4. **KeyError**: Raised when accessing a dictionary with a non-existent key.
+4. KeyError: Raised when accessing a dictionary with a non-existent key.
-5. **SyntaxError**: Raised for malformed expressions or invalid syntax.
+5. SyntaxError: Raised for malformed expressions or invalid syntax.
-6. **IndentationError**: Raised when there’s incorrect indentation in the code.
+6. IndentationError: Raised when there’s incorrect indentation in the code.
-7. **ValueError**: Raised when a function gets an argument of the correct type but inappropriate value (e.g., converting a string to int).
+7. ValueError: Raised when a function gets an argument of the correct type but inappropriate value (e.g., converting a string to int).
-8. **TypeError**: Raised when an operation is applied to an object of an inappropriate type.
+8. TypeError: Raised when an operation is applied to an object of an inappropriate type.
-9. **AttributeError**: Raised when accessing an attribute or method that doesn't exist for an object.
+9. AttributeError: Raised when accessing an attribute or method that doesn't exist for an object.
-10. **NameError**: Raised when a variable or name is not defined.
+10. NameError: Raised when a variable or name is not defined.
-11. **IOError**: Raised during I/O operations, such as file reading/writing failures.
+11. IOError: Raised during I/O operations, such as file reading/writing failures.

 ___